+Your credit limit is based on several factors, including the card type and your credit profile.
 Some credit card products have a minimum credit limit.
 For example, a Visa Signature card must have a minimum $5,000 credit limit.
 A Visa Infinite must have a $10,000 limit or higher.

-Of course, your previous credit history, current income, and monthly expenses can also determine the highest credit limit you qualify for too.
+Your credit limit also depends on your credit score.
+Of course, your previous credit history, current income, and monthly expenses can also determine the highest credit limit you qualify for.

 If you have “Excellent Credit” with a credit score above 780, your best option is a premium rewards card.
 These cards also come with many additional benefits that lower-priced cards don’t offer.
 If you can justify the higher annual fee, you can give some of the best rewards credit cards a try.

 Some of the Credit Cards that Offer the Highest Credit Limit